mertunsaldi/me462_hockey/docs/client_scenarios.md

    press **Start Scenario** (or POST to `/start_scenario`) to begin execution.
    When a scenario starts, its `on_start()` method runs.
 The built-in `StandingBallHitter` clears any previous calibration so you should see the calibration routine whenever you start it.
+Calibration points are now chosen slightly inside the working area so the arm doesn't hit its mechanical limits.
 5. Optionally send messages while it is running:
    ```bash
    curl -X POST http://localhost:8000/send_message -H 'Content-Type: application/json' -d '{"cmd": "stop"}'